 What happens if I am still not happy?

-If your complaint has reached the end of step two and you are still not happy with either the response or the way it was handled, the Local Government Ombudsman can help.
+If your complaint has reached the end of step two and you are still not happy with either the response or the way it was handled, the Local Government and Social Care Ombudsman for help.
 This is an independent organisation whose role it is to investigate and resolve any complaints about councils, the service is free and impartial.
+Note: You should go through all stages of the council's complaints process before contacting the Ombudsman.